pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 Create a new Workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
 Custom Upstreams allow you to use an external repository as a template for your site.

-1. To add a custom Upstream in the Organization Workspace, select the **Upstream** tab.
+1. To add a custom Upstream in the Professional Workspace, select the **Upstream** tab.

 1. On the Custom Upstreams page click **Get Started**.
 The Create New Custom Upstream page is displayed.